L-E-G/instruction-set-architecture/DESIGN.md

 Program execution will begin at memory address 0.
 The program should be terminated by a [Halt](#halt) instruction.

+# Assembly Format
+One instruction per line.
+The first token in a line is a label.
+If no label is desired put a blank space.
+The following tokens may be the mnemonics documented in the instructions section.

+Immediate use the following syntax:

+- `0dNN`: For unsigned decimal immediate values
+- `0xNN`: For unsigned hexadecimal immediate values
+- `0bNN`: For unsigned binary immediate values
+- `0sdNN`: For signed decimal immediate values
+- `0sxNN`: For signed hexadecimal immediate values
+- `0sbNN`: For signed binary immediate values

+The assembler will convert all immediate values to binary.

+Any tokens after the `#` character will not be interpreted, use this for comments.

 # Instructions
 ## Assembly Documentation Syntax
 Instruction assembly is documented using the following syntax: